The Aardvark Blog

 Michel Gondry 'Brutalist Video', Wonder of Phil Rogers Part Two, Presteigne Festival & Presteigne Open Studios

-The prospect of hosting the first Marches memorial exhibition for Phil Rogers is, I confess, one that is starting to feel quite daunting.
-I have been in email contact with his widow Hajeong Lee Rogers, and the prospect of seeing so many pieces together at the same time is very inspiring.
+The prospect of hosting the first Marches memorial exhibition for Phil Rogers, is I confess one that is starting to feel quite daunting.
+I have been in email contact with his widow Hajeong Lee Rogers, and the prospect of seeing so many pieces together at the same time is quite inspiring.
 Some of the pieces being shown will come from her personal collection, and I am sure it will be hard or her to let them out of her sight even for a short time.

-Finally this weekend sees the launch of both the Presteigne Festival and the Presteigne Open Studios.
-The former has been wowing audiences since 1983, but the POS has rapidly become as popular an event locally.
-The fantastic range of arts and crafts is a testimony to the depth of creative talent that is present in the central Marches.
+Finally this weekend sees the launch of both the Presteigne Festival and the Presteigne Open Studios Exhibitions.
+The former has been wowing audiences since 1983, but the POS has rapidly become as popular event locally.
+A

 Do not miss out.